onchainlabs1/forecast-pipeline/README.md

 2. Delete all __pycache__ directories: `find . -name "__pycache__" -type d -exec rm -rf {} +`
 3. Restart the application using the script: `bash run_dashboard.sh`

+The dashboard is now configured to handle both 'prediction' and 'predicted_sales' key formats from the API, making it more robust.

+#### Interface Customization

+The dashboard now uses a dark theme by default.
+This is configured in the `src/dashboard/app.py` file with custom CSS.
+You can modify the theme colors by editing the CSS variables in the file.

 ### Known Issues

 - SHAP explanations for predictions may fail with non-tree-based models